 Fruit SaladsFruit salads are a staple at summertime picnics.
 They can be light and refreshing or they can be full of extra sugar and fats and higher in calories than you might think.
 How can you tell?
 If the fruit is covered in gobs of whipped cream or smothered in sugary syrup, it's probably got a lot of calories from the extra sugar.
 A low-calorie fruit salad will have just a light dressing that doesn't overpower the flavor of the fruit.
-You can also add fruit to a traditional garden salad, but don't make it unhealthy by adding high-calorie toppings and dressings.
+You can also add fruit to a traditional garden salad.

 Make a simple low-calorie fruit salad by combining fresh melon cubes, pineapple chunks, grapes and strawberries.
 You can look for more festive fruit salad recipes; just stay away from recipes that add too much sugar or rely on fruits canned in heavy syrup: